Set up a global OAuth client

 To request a global OAuth client

-To request a sponsored developer account (d3v), check out this article: Request a sponsored test account
+To request a sponsored developer account, check out Requesting a sponsored test account

 If the request is approved, Zendesk converts your local OAuth client to a global OAuth client.